All Things Allotment

 Next Monday marks the start of UK National Allotment week, and what better way to celebrate this little-known event than by discussing all things allotment.

-The Farm Business Innovation show, taking place at Birmingham’s NEC on 6th and 7th November, is the home for all innovative land diversification ideas.
+Your FREE ticket to the Farm Business Innovation Show, taking place at Birmingham’s NEC on 6th and 7th November, will give you access to the home for all innovative land diversification ideas.
 That’s why we want to keep you up-to-date on all the ways you can utilise your land in more ways than one!